kieranhoo/asyncfiber/README.md

 To run Go API, you need the following:

 - Golang 1.16 or higher
-- Running RabbitMQ environment
 - Running Redis environment
-- Running mongodb environment
+- Running mysql database environment

 ## Installation